 The type of lease you choose typically is determined by how much flexibility and mobility you desire.
-This article covers the basic differences between the two, in order to help you make an informed decision when selecting a rental property.
+This article covers the basic differences to help you make an informed decision when selecting a rental property.

-This type of a lease offers you more flexibility since you will not have to pay a penalty or lose a deposit if you decide you want to live elsewhere.
+This type of lease offers you more flexibility since you will not have to pay a penalty or lose a deposit if you decide you want to live elsewhere.
 However, the landlord may give you 30 days notice to:

 Contracts may be either written or oral, and rent is paid each month.
 Some rental units, including residential hotels, may offer week-to-week leases.

 A fixed-term lease is a type of rental agreement where the renter agrees to stay and pay rent for the time indicated in the written contract.